tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 `ECHConfig` structure with a key using a KEM they do not support.

 cipher_suites
-: The list of HPKE AEAD and KDF identifier pairs clients can use for encrypting ClientHelloInner.
+: The list of HPKE AEAD and key derivation function identifier pairs clients can use for encrypting ClientHelloInner.
+Each cipher suite MUST specify an HKDF-based key derivation function, e.g.: HKDF-SHA256, HKDF-SHA384, or HKDF-SHA512.

 maximum_name_length
 : The largest name the server expects to support, if known.
 If this value is